Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 • Lines of code per service (smaller isn't necessarily better)

-• Technology diversity (using different languages for each service doesn't provide value)
+• Technology diversity (using different languages for each service rarely provides the expected value)

 • Mean time to recovery from failures